Rouse High School

 Rouse High School was established in 2008 by the Leander Independent School District in Leander, Texas to relieve overcrowding in the quickly growing district.
 It is named after Charles Rouse, a former principal at Leander High School.
 When the school first opened in 2008, it had only a freshman class.
-However, in its fourth year, the school was opened to seniors, juniors, sophomores, and freshman, which eventually lead to them growing to a 5A classification under the UIL format.
+However, in its fourth year, the school was opened to seniors, juniors, sophomores, and freshmen, which eventually led to them growing to a 5A classification under the UIL format.
 In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.

-By 2015 it had an enrollment of 2,391 students.
+Demographics

+The demographic breakdown of the 2,260 students enrolled for the 2026-2027 school year was: